microsoft/appcenter-sampleapp-ios-swift/README.md

-# Mobile Center Sample App for iOS
+# Sample Swift App and Tutorials for Mobile Center
-This sample iOS app and its collection of tutorials is designed to help you quickly and easily onboard to Mobile Center.
+This sample Swift app and its collection of tutorials is designed to help you quickly and easily onboard to Mobile Center for iOS.

 ## This repository
-This sample iOS app has the Mobile Center SDK already integrated - all you need to do is follow the tutorials to learn how to use each service.
+This sample Swift app has the Mobile Center SDK already integrated - all you need to do is follow the tutorials at the bottom to learn how to use each service.

 ## Build the sample app
 After forking the repository, you'll need to install CocoaPods to build the app.